Yuya Osako's Goal Gives Japan 2-1 Win over 10-Man Colombia in 2018 World Cup

 What's Next?

 Colombia and Japan both play next on Sunday.
-Los Cafeteros take on Poland at the Kazan Arena after the Samurai Blue's fixture against Senegal at the Ekaterinburg Arena.
+Los Cafeteros take on Poland at the Kazan Arena after the Samurai Blue's fixture against Senegal at Ekaterinburg Arena.